stevekinney/redux-fundamentals/lessons/toolkit-slice-exercise.md

 - A name as a string
 - An empty array of `taskIds`

-**Tasting note**: The UI will dispatch the action's payload as a string that out to be used as the name.
+**Tasting note**: The UI will dispatch the action's payload as a string that ought to be used as the name—just like with the `tasksSlice`.